yiisoft/yii2-queue/docs/guide/worker.md

 Systemd
 -------

-Systemd is an init system used in Linux to bootstrap the user space.
-To configure a start of workers using systemd, create config file named `yii-queue@.service` in `/etc/systemd/system`, that will contain:
+Systemd is a Linux system manager used to bootstrap daemons.
+To configure workers startup using systemd, create a config file named `yii-queue@.service` in `/etc/systemd/system` with the following contents:

 ```conf
 [Unit]